Monday, April 15, 2024

 Gate at the bottom of Uhlerstown Hill

-The next big hills are Ealer Hill Rd and the PAR classic Buckwampum Rd.
+Ealer Hill Rd and the PAR classic Buckwampum Rd are the next big hills.
 Another scenic descent on Stifer Valley Rd will lead riders to the control at Knechts Covered Bridge.
 At this point, the most challenging hills are behind but there are some rollers on the way back to Philly.
 The last control before the finish is at Tabora Farm, widely known by riders in the Philly region for their baked goods.
-There is a bathroom at Tabora - it is unmarked and located behind the coffee counter, so you have to ask permission to use it.
+A bathroom at Tabora is unmarked and located behind the coffee counter, so you have to ask permission to use it.

 Knechts Covered Bridge

-RUSA rules (Article 10) state that riders must use a headlight and taillight in steady mode when riding before sunrise or after sunset, and in conditions of limited visibility.
+RUSA rules (Article 10) state that riders must use a headlight and taillight in steady mode when riding before sunrise or after sunset and in conditions of limited visibility.
 Riders must also have reflective vests and ankle straps.
 Though we might have plenty of light from morning twilight, the ride officially begins about 25 minutes before sunrise.
 There is also a possibility that riders will finish after sunset, as well as the possibility of limited visibility if it rains.
-Therefor all riders will be checked at the start for functioning lights and reflective vests and ankle straps.
+Therefore all riders will be checked at the start for functioning lights, reflective vests, and ankle straps.

-Riders who choose to use the eBrevet app will be provided with a start code at check-in.
-Be sure to press the “Update GPS” button in the top left corner of the app before checking-in to each control on the app.
+Riders using the eBrevet app will be provided with a start code at check-in.
+Be sure to press the “Update GPS” button in the top left corner of the app before checking in to each control on the app.
 This will work even if the phone’s data is turned off.
 (Read more about the eBrevet app here.)
-Riders who forget to check-in at a control are subject to disqualification.
-Riders also have the option of using the brevet card to check-in at controls.
+Riders who forget to check in at a control are subject to disqualification.
+Riders also have the option of using the Brevet card to check in at controls.
 ALL riders must keep their brevet card with them throughout the ride, whether using the app or card for check-ins.

 Chamounix Carriage House